-In accordance with a resolution of the directors of Volt Power Group Limited, I state that:
+In accordance with a resolution of the directors of Volt Group Limited, I state that:

-- 1. In the opinion of the directors: - (a) the financial statements and notes of Volt Power Group Limited for the financial year ended 31 December 2022 are in accordance with the Corporations Act 2001, including: - (i) giving a true and fair view of the consolidated entity's financial position as at 31 December 2022 and of its performance for the year ended on that date; and - (ii) complying with Accounting Standards and the Corporations Regulations 2001; - (b) the financial statements and notes also comply with International Financial Reporting Standards as disclosed in note 2(a); and - (c) there are reasonable grounds to believe that the Company will be able to pay its debts as and when they become due and payable. - 2.
-This declaration has been made after receiving the declarations required to be made to the directors by the chief executive officer and chief financial officer in accordance with section 295A of the Corporations Act 2001 for the financial year ended 31 December 2022.
+- 1. In the opinion of the directors: - (a) the financial statements and notes of Volt Group Limited for the financial year ended 31 December 2024 are in accordance with the Corporations Act 2001, including: - (i) giving a true and fair view of the consolidated entity's financial position as at 31 December 2024 and of its performance for the year ended on that date; and - (ii) complying with Accounting Standards and the Corporations Regulations 2001; - (b) the financial statements and notes also comply with International Financial Reporting Standards as disclosed in note 2(a); - (c) The Consolidated Entity Disclosure Statement on page 45 is true and correct; and - (d) there are reasonable grounds to believe that the company will be able to pay its debts as and when they become due and payable. - This declaration has been made after receiving the declarations required to be made to the directors by the chief executive officer and chief financial officer in accordance with section 295A of the Corporations Act 2001 for the financial year ended 31 December 2024.

-On behalf of the board.
+On behalf of the Board.